seangoodvibes/DelugeDocs/docs/documentation/getting-started/device-overview/power.md

 1. Install the SD card with the metal contacts facing up.

 1. Switch the power switch on the rear of the device to **On**.

-Deluge starts in Clip View with a blank song and one blank clip.
-The default preset ‘000 Rich Saw Bass’ is shown on the display.

-1. Although the sequence can be played, the clips and song are blank.

-1. You can play the synth manually using the right two columns of pads.
-These notes are arranged chromatically in C Major, 7-Note scale from bottom to top.
-The display shows the notes that you play.